Choens/resume/Andy Choens - Resume.md

 Accomplishments:

--   Obtained IRB Approval.

 -   Demonstrated the validity of the Mini Mental Status Exam to identify homeless adults with borderline intellectual functioning.

--   Recruited, trained and supervised a team of BSW students.
+-   Recruited, trained, and supervised a team of BSW students.

 -   Interviewed over 150 homeless New Yorkers.
 Successfully identified homeless adults with a historical diagnosis of borderline